Cybernetics: From the Great Chain to the Sociopticon

 Norbert Wiener created the fundamental text of cybernetic control in 1948, with the publication of Cybernetics: Control and Communication in the Animal and the Machine.
 In it he lays out the principles of homeostatic system design, and inexorably drives the narrative to a conclusion with both positive and negative import.
 Even as he forges ahead, he interrupts frequently to lament the implications:

-Having created cybernetics, he immediately casts the potential in terms of the concentration camp and atomic bomb.
+Having created cybernetics, he immediately casts its potential in the shaodw of the concentration camp and atomic bomb - ultimate expressions of mechanical efficiency applied to human destruction.
+He laments that

-He’s a bit snide here, but wisely points out that attempts to gate-keep knowledge put it in the hands of those least equipped to deal with it wisely.
-In Dune, Frank Herbert later echoed the sentiment more forcefully with respect to AI: “Once men turned their thinking over to machines in the hope that this would set them free.
+In other words, attempts to gate-keep knowledge put it in the hands of those least equipped to deal with it wisely.
+In Dune, Frank Herbert later echoed the sentiment more forcefully: “Once men turned their thinking over to machines in the hope that this would set them free.
 But that only permitted other men with machines to enslave them.”
 Wiener continues productively, with a caution, and a lament:

 The best we can do is to see that a large public understands the trend and the bearing of the present work, and to confine our personal efforts to those fields, such as physiology and psychology, most remote from war and exploitation.
-As we have seen, there are those who hope that the good of a better understanding of man and society which is offered by this new field of work may anticipate and outweigh the incidental contribution we are making to the concentration of power (which is always concentrated, by its very conditions of existence, in the hands of the most unscrupulous).
-I write in 1947, and I am compelled to say that it is a very slight hope.”
+As we have seen, there are those who hope that the good of a better understanding of man and society which is offered by this new field of work may anticipate and outweigh the incidental contribution we are making to the concentration of power (which is always concentrated, by its very conditions of existence, in the hands of the most unscrupulous).”

 He laid his views out plainly in a sequel volume, The Human Use of Human Beings.
 A society governed by feedback becomes a society without purpose-stability is privileged over meaning.
-Human beings, when embedded as components in a feedback system, risk losing interiority, agency, and unpredictability — the very things we might imagine we prize most about our condition:
+Human beings, when embedded as components in a feedback system, risk losing interiority, agency, and unpredictability — the very things we might imagine we prize most about our condition.
+For Wiener this was the ultimate entropy:

-Today Large Language Models (LLMs)—machines that can be used to generate seamless “messages” in the form of text, code, images, and video without human intent- demonstrate the technical equivalence of pattern and message over meaning.
-Their use in attention-seeking, buffer-filling, and endless scrolling has earned their output the moniker of “hallucination” at best, and “slop” in the main.
+Today Large Language Models (LLMs) — machines that can be used to generate seamless “messages” in the form of text, code, images, and video - demonstrate the technical equivalence of pattern and message over meaning.
+Their output has earned the moniker of “slop” or “hallucination”, a form of engineered entropy.
+When attention-seeking content floods our channels, the resulting noise degrades the signal of existence itself.

 In a system bound by continuous streams of messages, social order becomes a regulatory process.